 It’s important to rehearse both technically and with talent.
 A technical rehearsal means setting up all equipment and completing the run-of-show with all production team members.
 When the team at the Emerge Foundation approached us, they were prepared with a complete run of show and ideas for how they wanted their event to go.
 It was so detailed that we still point to their run-of-show as a reference for incoming clients.
 Live events live very little room for error, which means everything has to work as perfectly as possible.
 A talent rehearsal allows all cast members to work out any kinks and make adjustments.
 It’s better to know what works before the cameras start rolling.
 This level of preparedness covered other areas of production, including with graphic design.

 Typically, graphics are designed as part of post-production, but live-streamed events require things to be different.
 For live events, graphics are designed before the events and created to fit into the show’s timeline.
 When our team worked with Emerge for their live fundraising event, we designed lower 3rds, a 15-minute countdown, and text on the screen.
 In terms of media, we filmed four videos, including a 60th-anniversary video.
-This media was timed into the live stream and managed by specific
+This media was timed into the live stream and managed by a specific team member, specialized for live events.

 Special Team Members and Equipment